Datasance/nextperience-center/README.md

 ECN's are deployed using `potctl`.
 The following steps will ensure that our remote Agent hosts are ready to have `potctl` deploy ECN components onto them remotely.

+- ## The Operating System for Remote Agent Host

+You can run and deploy Agent on any Linux distribution, but for the Demo Center we recommended to install Debian10, Debian12, Ubuntu 20.04 or Ubuntu 22.04.

 - ## Add SSH RSA Public Key to the Remote Host

 `potctl` will SSH into our remote hosts using an RSA SSH key-pair we specify.